Any curriculum enquiries can be directed to:

 Wider Strategies

-- Our curriculum is designed to build and expand on previous skills and subject knowledge, over a five year period.
-Throughout the curriculum there are opportunities for repetition to embed knowledge, increasing the students’ ability to recall information
+- Our curriculum is designed to build and expand on previous skills and subject knowledge over a five year period.
+The curriculum is a spiral, offering regular opportunities for repetition to embed knowledge, increasing the students’ ability to recall information.

-- The Valley School offer a wide range of qualifications, which are selected to appropriately challenge students, based on their stage of
+- The Valley School offers a wide range of qualifications, which are selected to appropriately challenge students, based on their stage of development.

 Teaching and Learning